search icon

 Model Registered Agents Act Definition

-The Model Registered Agents Act is a legal framework that standardizes the regulation of registered agents, who are responsible for receiving legal documents on behalf of businesses, ensuring compliance with state laws and regulations.
+The Model Registered Agents Act is a legal framework that standardizes the regulation of registered agents, who are responsible for receiving legal documents on behalf of businesses, helping ensure compliance with state laws and regulations.

 Starts at $0 + state fees and only takes 5-10 minutes

-A crucial part of this role is to be present at this location (commonly referred to as the registered office) during all standard business hours, because the government needs to be able to contact an official representative of your business at any time.
+A crucial part of the registered agent’s role is being present at their listed office address (commonly referred to as the registered office) during all standard business hours, because the government needs to be able to contact an official representative of the business at any time.

-For example, if someone files a lawsuit against your business, the service of process documents would be dropped with your registered agent, who would quickly notify you of this legal action.
+For example, if someone files a lawsuit against a business, the service of process documents would be dropped with the company’s registered agent, who would quickly notify the owners of this legal action.

 The Model Registered Agents Act was an effort led by the American Bar Association and the International Association of Commercial Administrators to standardize the rules and regulations surrounding the role of the registered agent for American businesses.